 PRCF operates in Indonesia as an international non-governmental organization since 1996.
-And, since 2000 in liaison and through the independent national non-government organisation Yayasan PRCF Indonesia.
-This is the first country program to exist in the PRCF Federation, and the first program to evolve into an independent national organisation.
+And, since 2000 in liaison with and through the independent Indonesian non-government organisation Yayasan PRCF Indonesia.
+This is the first country program to exist in the PRCF Federation, and the first international program to evolve into an independent national non-government organization.

-From the outset, our activities in West Kalimantan have focused on conservation work in partnership with the local Dayak and Melayu communities.
-Our geographical focus of operations is within landscapes holding degraded grassland habitats, protected areas, and remnant forest areas in the Sintang, Kapuas Hulu, Bengkayang, and Sambas districts.
+From the outset, our activities in West Kalimantan have focused on biodiversity conservation work in partnership with the local Dayak and Melayu communities.
+Our geographical focus of operations is within landscapes holding degraded grassland habitats, protected areas, and remnant forest areas in the West Kalimantan, North Kalimantan, años North Sumatra.

-We are particularly concerned with the conservation of natural resources, and to search and carry out activities that link protection of natural resources with attainment of sustainable livelihoods.
-In doing so, we have become aware of the need to strengthen local institutional capacities and of the importance to revitalize ethnic cultural arts and identities.
+We are particularly concerned with the conservation of natural resources, and to search and carry out of activities that link protection of natural resources with the attainment of sustainable livelihoods for local ethnic communities.
+In doing so, we have become aware of the need to increase conservation awareness, strengthen village institutional, promote community-based conservation measures, and of the importance to revive cultural affinities with the environment and revitalize ethnic cultural arts and identities.